Marpai Inc. (MRAI) Reveals an Earnings Mystery

-Marpai Inc. (NASDAQ:MRAI) went down by -3.80% from its latest closing price compared to the recent 1-year high of $6.31.
-The company’s stock price has collected 1.90% of gains in the last five trading sessions.
-Press Release reported 14 hours ago that Marpai Pursues Education Market with AI-Powered Health Plan Services to Improve Outcomes and Reduce Costs for School Districts
+Marpai Inc. (NASDAQ:MRAI) went up by 7.89% from its latest closing price compared to the recent 1-year high of $6.31.
+The company’s stock price has collected 10.07% of gains in the last five trading sessions.
+Press Release reported on 12/21/21 that Marpai Pursues Education Market with AI-Powered Health Plan Services to Improve Outcomes and Reduce Costs for School Districts

 Is It Worth Investing in Marpai Inc. (NASDAQ :MRAI) Right Now?